Rishavraj839/AI-Meeting-Assistant/README.md

-# AI-Meeting-Assistant
-you can ask question from meeting transcript ,gives u clear idea and future goal

 # 🎙️ AI Meeting Assistant

 An AI-powered Meeting Assistant that can process meeting recordings or YouTube videos, generate transcripts, summarize discussions, extract actionable insights, and even allow users to chat with their meetings using RAG (Retrieval-Augmented Generation).

-Built using modern Generative AI workflows, speech recognition, and LLM-powered analysis

 ✨ Features
 🎧 Process local audio/video files